ibm-cloud-docs/EventStreams/messagehub121.md

 -->

-## Getting started with Message Hub vNext
+## Getting started with {{site.data.keyword.messagehub}} vNext
 {: vnext_started}

-1. Navigate to the experimental service Message Hub vNext tile in the catalog. https://console.stage1.bluemix.net/catalog/labs/?search=vnext
+1. Navigate to the experimental service {{site.data.keyword.messagehub}} vNext tile in the catalog. https://console.stage1.bluemix.net/catalog/labs/?search=vnext

 2. Select the Premium pricing plan from the dropdown list.
 This plan is available to paid accounts only.

-3. Create the service for a single-tenant Message Hub cluster.
+3. Create the service for a single-tenant {{site.data.keyword.messagehub}} cluster.

 The maximum cluster size and storage allocation is ...